| |

 -from “Underneath The Bottle”

-To celebrate the two days (minutes) off, you can tap into a bottle of temporary, a puff of erasure, a sniff or snort of something harder still.
-Slipping.
-But the release—euphoric and quick—is over just like that, the bottle evaporating into a phlegmy slosh of backwash.
-And some drink that too, swallowing snot to max out.
-But the tequila et al is now gone completely.
+To celebrate the two days (minutes) off, some slip away off exit ramps or detours, tapping into a bottle of temporary, a puff of erasure, or sadly, a sniff or snort of something harder still.
+But any release—euphoric and quick—is only a mirage, over before it begins, the bottle evaporating into a phlegmy slosh of backwash.
+Soon, the tequila et al is gone completely.
 Muerto.
-The edge hides from view, ready to take.
-Sli … gone.

 “He’ll point at your mouth